JPI Oceans project investigates the environmental impact of deep-sea mining

 Mining Impact 2 involves the participation of 5 Portuguese teams

 The deep sea is characterized by its great biodiversity, where several stones rich in iron, copper, nickel, lithium, gold, cobalt and rare minerals or manganese nodule deposits are also present.
-The new project of JPI Oceans, Mining Impact 2, aims to address the risks of mining in deep waters and especially the impacts it can cause on the environment, the sea and its ecosystem.
-For this purpose, it will carry out the scientific monitoring of an industrial intervention in manganese nodule deposits in the Clarion Clipperton Zone, in the Pacific Ocean.
+JPI Oceans' new project, Mining Impact 2, aims to address the risks of mining in deep waters and especially the impacts it can cause on the environment, the sea and its ecosystem.
+For this purpose, it will carry out scientific monitoring of an industrial intervention in manganese nodule deposits in the Clarion Clipperton Zone in the Pacific Ocean.

 More information here: jpi-oceans.eu